Do They Know It's Christmas?: Music video

 As the single was recorded and released as quickly as possible, the music video simply featured footage from the recording session.
 Bowie, who had been unable to attend the recording, flew from Switzerland to record a short introduction to be played on the BBC's television music show Top of the Pops on 29 November 1984.
 However, the show's strict regulations meant that the song and its video could not be played until it had charted.
 Geldof contacted the BBC1 controller, Michael Grade, and persuaded him to have every programme preceding that week's episode start five minutes early to make space for the video before the show.
 Several artists performing on that week's episode, and the presenter Peter Powell, wore "Feed the World" T-shirts.

 The video was shown on Top of the Pops each week during its stay at number one.
 For the Christmas Day special edition, most of the artists on the record appeared in the studio to mime to the song.
 The most notable absentees were George Michael and Bono: during Michael's line, the cameras focused on the studio audience, while Weller mimed Bono's line to the camera.
-At the 1986 Grammy Awards, the video was nominated for Best Music Video, Short Form, losing to "We Are the World".

 Reception

 Sounds wrote, "It's far from brilliant (if not quite the Bland Aid some have predicted) but you can have fun playing Spot the Star on the vocals, and it deserves to sell by the truckload."
 Melody Maker wrote that the lyric "veers occasionally toward an uncomfortably generalised sentimentality which threatens to turn righteous pleading into pompous indignation", but that "it's impossible to write flippantly about something as fundamentally dreadful as the Ethiopia famine".
 NME wrote only: "Millions of dead stars write and perform rotten record for the right reasons."
 The Smiths singer, Morrissey, who was not invited to participate in Band Aid, said in 1985: "It was an awful record considering the mass of talent involved ...
 It was the most self-righteous platform ever in the history of popular music."

-Several publications and commentators described the lyrics as racist and demeaning towards Ethiopians.
-Ethiopia is home to one of the oldest Christian communities in the world, yet the lyrics and title imply that Africans may be unaware of Christmas.
-Peter Gill, one of the few Western journalists in Ethiopia at the time, said: "As Ethiopians have pointed out ever since, they did of course know it was Christmas because the starving were mainly [Orthodox] Christian."

-Iin 2014, African activists and Twitter users complained that the song disregarded the diversity of Africa and did more harm than good for the people.
-The musician Fuse ODG declined to sing on the 2014 version, saying the lyrics misrepresented Africa.
-He cited lyrics such as "There is no peace and joy in west (sic) Africa this Christmas", and said he went to Ghana each year for the purposes of peace and joy.